 - 1. Building.
 Once a ship has been ordered, building in a specialized shipping yard can take two months or more, depending on the ship class.
 Most of the shipbuilding is assumed by South Korea and China.

 - 2. Ownership.
 Ships are owned by corporations and family interests incorporated in specific countries, referred to as beneficial ownership locations.
 Greece, Japan, and China are the world’s most important beneficial ownership locations.

 - 3. Registration.
 Due to maritime law, the country of registration of a ship relates to the rules and regulations it is subject to.
 These are known as flags of convenience, with Panama, Liberia, and the Marshall Islands accounting for the most significant ship registry countries.

 - 4. Operations.
 Maritime transportation is operated by large shipping companies that offer transport services to their customers and organize the utilization of their assets along shipping routes.
 Denmark and Switzerland have the head offices of the world’s two largest shipping lines, Maersk and MSC.

 Additionally, the maritime transport life cycle is supported by ancillary activities.
 For instance, shipping, such as building or operations, needs to be financed and insured.
 The UK and Scandinavian countries have developed a specialization in this sector.
-Maritime operations require seafarers, many of which are recruited from the Philippines and Indonesia.
+Maritime operations require seafarers, many of whom are recruited from the Philippines and Indonesia.
 A share of the world’s port terminals is operated by global terminal operators, with Hong Kong, the Netherlands, Singapore, and the United Arab Emirates accounting for the largest.